Skip to content

 Method Signature

-// Sets the left fuzzy match condition for the specified field
+// Sets the left fuzzy match condition for the specified column

 likeRight(R column, Object val)

-// Sets the left fuzzy match condition for the specified field based on a condition
+// Sets the left fuzzy match condition for the specified column based on a condition

 likeRight(boolean condition, R column, Object val)